Kouroo/loggy/README.md

 Loggy is a web platform to centralize and track every logs of your website in order to monitor and alert much better !

 - Simple and fast installation, only 2 minutes
-- Usable in backend and/or frontend stack
+- Usable with backend and/or frontend stack
 - Quick installation for Laravel and Symfony (much more very soon)
 - Also usable for frontend project only
-- Securely with static token or Oauth
+- Secure with static token or Oauth
 - IP restriction to allow only your domains
 - Real-time alert